LucaZampieri/LMO_ML/project1/A_final/readme.txt

 The code is organized according to the following structure:

-1) “main.ipynb” : it runs also the function for the project including the pre-processing;
+1) “main.ipynb” : it runs also the function for the project including the pre-processing:

+    *** description of the functions in the main***

 2) Inside folder “lib” :

-A- “implementations.py”: inside this file the following function are implemented:
+A - “implementations.py”: inside this file the following function are implemented:

     - least squares GD(y, tx, initial w, max iters, gamma) >>    Linear regression using gradient descent
     - least squares SGD(y, tx, initial w, max iters, gamma) >>   Linear regression using stochastic gradient descent    - least squares(y, tx)   >>>.
 Least squares regression using normal equations Ridge regression using normal equations